-As part of the 2017-8 Internal Audit plan we undertook an audit of the controls and processes in place in respect of risk management.
+Whilst a specific audit of risk management was not carried during 2018/19, as part of the 2017/8 Internal Audit plan we undertook an audit of the controls and processes in place in respect of risk management.
 The specific areas that formed part of this review included: policies and procedures; risk registers; risk mitigation; programme assurance; reporting arrangements and follow up of previous recommendations.
 We provided a satisfactory assurance opinion and concluded that there is a basically sound system of internal control, although we highlighted some areas where improvements to the control environment could be made.
-Overall risk management within the Force and OPCC is deemed effective and controls processes tested were being consistently applied.
+Overall risk management within the Force and OPCC is deemed effective and controls and processes tested were being consistently applied.

-Additionally, during the course of delivering the 2017-18 audit programme, a key element of each audit scope was to evaluate the control environment and, in particular, how key risks were being managed.
-As summarised in the 'Internal Control' section below, we were able to place reliance on the systems of internal control and the manner in which risks were being managed by the Force and OPCC.
+Additionally, during the course of delivering the 2018/19 audit programme, a key element of each audit scope was to evaluate the control environment and, in particular, how key risks were being managed.
+As summarised in the

+'Internal Control' section below, we were able to place reliance on the systems of internal control and the manner in which risks were being managed by the Force and OPCC.